 * * * * *

 A thousand pound gorilla is loose in the room.
 The world economy in the tank after the bursting of the ten thousand bubbles, and the markets teetering on a perch of Rube Goldberg machines, the Wall Street moguls poised to pounce on a sleeping body politic.
 A state of terminal irony pervades the spirituality market, headlines grabbed by a handful of corporate cults.
 Reverend Moon splashes his autobiography, “As a Peace Loving Global Citizen”, all over his hidden network.
 A best seller in Japan and Korea!
 He’d been honored as the Messiah five years earlier.
 The event was held, of all places, in the Dirksen Senate Office Building.
 The gaga pols who showed up claimed they didn’t know that The Washington Times is the unofficial wholly owned organ of Moon’s Unification Church.
 The former fifteen year old perfect master, Prem Rawat AKA Guru Maharaj Ji, now a motivational speaker, is anointed Ambassador of Peace for the Basilicata region of Italy.
 Rennie Davis, a Chicago Seven alum, has been the blissed-out spokesman for the young deity’s Divine Light Mission since the 1970’s.
 I still remember Abbie Hoffman, another C7 alum, wisecracking about the little guru on PBS, “If this guy is god, then this is the god the United States of America deserves.”
-Lucky for him he didn’t live to see the real apotheosis.
+Lucky for him he didn’t live to see the real American apotheosis.
 Two Thousand Nine, the year of the Corporate Singularity.

 In the world of dollars and cents, the Bank of England slashes its base interest rate to 1.5%, lowest ever in its 300 year history.
-It would tumble further.
-The Icelandic government and banking system collapse under the weight of the meltdown.
+It will tumble further.
+The Icelandic government and banking system collapses under the weight of the meltdown.
 And right in the middle of the Jewish calendar’s Days of Awe the G20 meets for the Pittsburgh Summit.
 High security to keep out the hoi polloi.
 Wouldn’t want any witnesses to the leveraging of the world economy as it teeters in the balance.
 China shoves Uncle Sam aside as number one buyer of Japanese goods.
 It is nothing less than the collapse of the world financial system brought on by sleazy lending practices and market speculators betting against everyone holding paper.
 A right wing cabal is setting itself up for the eventual takeover of the entire US government.
 The first punch is the wildly successful gerrymandering scheme, REDMAP, launched by the Republican party that year in 2009 to squat on state legislatures so they could redraw the electoral map in time for the 2010 elections.
 Cracking and packing.
 The knockout corporate coup de grâce is delivered in one curvy slow motion right hook: Citizens United versus the Federal Election Commission.

 Two Thousand Nine, the year corporations become people.
 You can hear the gears of an ancient colossus creaking and moaning as the ultimate lever arm wedges itself into place.
 The golem is coming to life.
 McCain-Feingold is history.
 The door swings wide for unlimited corporate dollars to pour into federal, state and local electioneering.
 As far as the Republicans and the money men are concerned, 2010 is in the bag.
 The Supreme Court entertains arguments in March and September.
 I can see them now in their oversized Lily Tomlin black leather rockers, holding the fate of the nation in their hot little hands.
 The result is a death-blow to the people’s democracy, the severed head of the common man all but handed to the oligarchs on a silver plate.
 Justice John Paul Stevens, a Gerald Ford appointee, one of the longest serving Supreme Court justices in history, writes for the dissent.
 Justice Stevens, a kid in Chicago during the Great Depression, sees Babe Ruth hit his fabled 1932 “called” homer in the World Series at Wrigley Field, meets Amelia Earhart, and receives a caged dove as a gift from Charles Lindbergh.
 This libertarian free-speecher cries foul as the corporate goons hit the ball out of the park.